IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

 And this is the first example of *magic* that you will see.

-*do_request_init knows how to get the OpenID Connect providers discovery URL from the client_info instance.
+*get_request_parameters knows how to get the OpenID Connect providers discovery URL from the client_info instance.
 Now, if you don't wanted to do webfinger because perhaps the other side did not provide that service.
 Then you would have to set *client_info.issuer* to the correct value.